Vineet2511SRM/FrontEnd/README.md

 # 🎨 Web Dev Playground – Code.
 Break.
 Fix.
 Repeat.

-Hello Everyone*** Welcome to your ultimate HTML/CSS/JavaScript playground where you **tinker, mess up (on purpose), and master the frontend game** like a pro in training.
+Hii Everyone*** Welcome to your ultimate HTML/CSS/JavaScript playground where you **tinker, mess up (on purpose), and master the frontend game** like a pro in training.

 ---